Thames Enterprise Park Gets Food Boost

 The land which is being used for the Thames Enterprise Park was once the Coryton Oil Refinery.
 It now looks set to become a superhub for business, which will create up to 4,500 jobs.
-Be sure to sign up for job alerts here if you want to be the first to know when food firms are recruiting at the site.
+Be sure to check out our latest jobs.

 The latest investment will be used for the essential land preparation on an area of 44 hectares.
 This is a large percentage of the 168-hectare site.
 DSM Demolition are specialist remediation contractors and they will be taking care of the work.
 They will be focusing on the ‘West Site’, which was previously part of the Shell Haven Oil Refinery and Coryton Village.
 The whole infrastructure was closed and demolished in the 1990s, and now new life looks set to be breathed into the area with a projected opening for development in 2020.